Analysis of the Mechanics of the Spine

 The spine is made up of a sequence of vertebrae each separated by intervertebral discs.
 Together, these two make up the vertebral column that supports the entire body of vertebrates and allows for movement (Betts et al., “The Vertebral Column”).
 In addition to being an integral part in the structure and movement of all vertebrates, it also protects the spinal cord which is an essential cable of nerves that carry messages from the brain to the rest of the body.

 In vertebrates the spine is important when it comes to locomotion.
 It may be thought that legs are the most important part of locomotion; however, the spinal mechanism is deeply rooted in the system.
-For example, the extension of the spine in the form of the tail moves the center of of the body to over the hips thus aiding the animal in balance and helping them thrust into motion (Gracovetsky, 1985).
+For example, the extension of the spine in the form of the tail moves the center of gravity of the body to over the hips thus aiding the animal in balance and helping them thrust into motion (Gracovetsky, 1985).
 In addition, the length of the spine is the sole method of locomotion for aquatic animals and snake alike.
 Their movement is dependent on the lateral and vertical bend of the spine to propel them through the water and along the ground.
 Limbs for all animals simply act as a pivot point while the spine flexes and bends to maintain balance when the body is in motion (Gracovetsky, 1985).

 Fig. 1.
 Visual representation of the motion necessary for aquatic animal locomotion.
 [Adapted from Gracovetsky, 1985]